Shopify/dashing/README.md

 Features:

  - Custom widgets!
 Built using whatever HTML/Coffeescript wizardry you posses
  - Multiple dashboards!
-You can have many different views all hosted by the same app
+You can have many different views all hosted in the same location
- - Shareable widgets!
- - ...
+ - Shared widgets!
+It's easy to have have the same widget show up on different dashboards
+ - Push or pull data, you decide!
+ - Responsive grid layout!
+Your dashboard will look good on any sized screen

 ## Installation and Setup